-Can you imagine having eyes that allow you to see 360º?
+Can you imagine having eyes that allow for 360º vision?
 It would be quite a sight!

-Believe it or not, dragonflies have this ability, in part because their (large) compound eyes occupy almost their entire head which allows them to look in all directions.
+Believe it or not, dragonflies have this ability, in part because their (large) compound eyes occupy almost their entire head which allows them to look in all directions simultaneously.
 They only have one blind spot located behind their head.

 In addition, their eyes are made up of 30,000 visual units called facets, each of which contains a lens and a series of light-sensitive cells.

 Not only that, they can see in ultra-multicolor thanks to photosensitive proteins called opsins.
-So you can get a better understanding, we humans have opsins that are sensitive to three different types of light: green, red and blue, and we see color as the combination of these three (tri-chromatic vision).
+To give you some perspective, we humans have opsins that are sensitive to three different types of light: green, red and blue, and we see color as the combination of these three (tri-chromatic vision).
 Dragonflies, however, were found to possess no less than 11 types of opsins, allowing them to see even ultraviolet and polarized light.

 They also have three small eyes called ocelli that can detect movement faster than their compound eyes.
 The ocelli quickly send visual information to the dragonfly’s motor centers, allowing it to react in a fraction of a second – which explains their formidable acrobatic skills.